MicrosoftEdge/MSEdgeExplainers/Accessibility/ConfirmationOfAction/explainer.md

   getting a more uniform experience.

-* Multiple live regions in use at a time introduce timing and precedence concerns for which content authors have limited control (e.g., `polite` and `assertive` set basic expectations around precedence of announcements, but offer little in the way of expressing timing (apart from the moment the change is made), or other controlling factors like interruptability.
+* Multiple live regions in use at a time introduce timing and precedence concerns for which content authors have limited control (e.g., `polite` and `assertive`) set basic expectations around precedence of announcements, but offer little in the way of expressing timing (apart from the moment the change is made), or other controlling factors like interruptibility.

 * Live regions are built around the assumption that a _visual_ change needs to be announced, hence they are tightly coupled with DOM nodes.
 Many changes important